RackHD/RackHD/README.md

 ## Contributing

 The RackHD project is a collection of libraries and applications housed at https://github.com/RackHD/.
-The code for RackHD is a combination of Python, Javascript (NodeJS), and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).
+The code for RackHD is a combination of Javascript (Node.js), and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).

 We maintain a mailing list at https://groups.google.com/d/forum/rackhd.
 You can visit the group through the web page, or subscribe directly from email by sending email to rackhd+subscribe@googlegroups.com